crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 >Global variables use 375 bytes (18%) of dynamic memory, leaving 1673 bytes for local variables.
 Maximum is 2048 bytes.
 >```

+NOTE: If the code fails to compile go back through the instructions and make sure you didn't miss any steps.

 ## Upload or "Flash" the code onto the Arduino Nano module

-1. Make sure you completed the previous steps "Configure the code for the proper board type and features" and that the code compiles when the "verify" button is clicked.
+1. Make sure you completed the previous steps ["Configure the code for the proper board type and features"](#configure-the-code-for-the-proper-board-type-and-features-configure) and that the code compiles when the "verify" button is clicked.

 2. Make sure the USB cable plugged into the board.

-3. Select the correct port by by selecting in the menu **Tools > Port > ...**
+3. Select the correct port by selecting in the menu **Tools > Port > ...**

 >Windows users should see something like *"COM4"*